 Shifting left is also a cultural change for development teams; it needs to be recognized as such in order for it to be successful throughout the organization.
 Rather than throwing down a compliance mandate from the legal team, companies need to recognize developers as active participants in the responsible management of open source software.

 Lawyers can collaborate in this process and help guide clients through transformation and change environments by serving as guides; helping developers integrate responsible open source management into their workflows.
 Shift left is also supported by automation—critical in times of immense change.
 This frees up resources to address the more value producing projects at times when it is most needed.

-Together with an established SCA approach, collaboration between legal, security, and software development teams, companies can implement effective open source management and due diligence policies to help navigate change and competitive pressures.
+Together with an established Software Composition Analysis approach, collaboration between legal, security, and software development teams, companies can implement effective open source management and due diligence policies to help navigate change and competitive pressures.
 Together, these processes can help you protect your IP, while driving more revenue from your software solutions.